-I wasn’t getting any answers from my medical professionals so it was time to look for an alternative solution.
-I decided to consult a Medical Intuitive; Lynda Diane at lyndadiane.com.
-Her background and reviews were impressive, and I could tell from the moment I got on the phone with her that she was the real deal.
-She started telling me about my problems before even asking any questions.
-She told me I was dealing with Epstein Barr recurrence, Adrenal Fatigue, and low stomach acid in addition to the IBS.
-She emailed me a bunch of links to articles about how to heal these conditions with both supplements and natural foods.
+I wasn’t getting any answers from the mainstream doctors so I decided to consult with a Medical Intuitive and Naturopathic Doctor.
+Finally I got some answers, and found I was dealing with Epstein Barr recurrence, Adrenal Fatigue, and low stomach acid in addition to the IBS.
+I was informed how to heal these conditions with both supplements and natural foods.
 I began incorporating these foods into my smoothies and ordered some supplements from Amazon, and I began to feel some improvement.
 But the real game changer was when I began to work on the low stomach acid issue.
-I read the Dr. Axe article about low stomach acid that she sent me, and purchased a supplement called Betaine HCL with Pepsin and Gentian Bitters, by the company Doctor’s Best.
+I read the Dr. Axe article about low stomach acid that was sent to me, and purchased a supplement called Betaine HCL with Pepsin and Gentian Bitters, by the company Doctor’s Best.
 This was like a miracle pill; I took it the first day before each of my liquid meals that contained protein (it must be taken with a protein containing meal) and the next day I felt 90% better.
 The nausea was gone, my appetite returned and I was able to eat solid food, and I even felt like some of my strength was coming back.

 It all made sense; without enough stomach acid, your body is not going to want to take in any food because it will just sit there for a long time causing pain and discomfort, and it also makes you unable to absorb any nutrients from whatever food or liquids you do consume, so it just goes into the gut undigested and putrifies, hence the reason I was so weak and dehydrated despite taking in liquid nutrients.